joescannura25/Pythonwork/README.md

 that only the number of followers, avg. number of tweets, and avg. number of likes received per tweet were significant variables.
 We found that these variables were distinct between Republicans and Democrats and lead to different outcomes for candidates in the different parties.

+In order to understand the project, it will be necessary to view the files in this order:
+1- Group 6- Introduction
+2- Challenege Explanation (can be skipped, used for class explanatory reasons) 3- directly gathering candidates info
+4- Creating the final candidate file
+5- MAE creation
+6- MAE master
+7- Data Visualization master